Firefighter killed battling largest blaze in California history

 The unidentified firefighter was killed on Monday while battling the Ranch Fire, one of two blazes that make up the Mendocino Complex, which has already charred about 349,000 acres (141,200 hectares), the California Department of Forestry and Fire Protection (Cal Fire) said.

-The Utah firefighter was airlifted to a hospital where he died, the Los Angeles Times reported.
+The Utah firefighter was airlifted to a hospital where he died, fire officials said during a news conference late on Monday.

-“Fact finding on the accident is ongoing and notification of the next of kin is in progress,” Cal Fire said.
+“We are extremely heartbroken for this loss,” Mendocino Complex incident commander Sean Kavanaugh said, adding that officials will release more information as it becomes available.

 The firefighter was the sixth person killed battling California’s intense wildfires this year, which have been some of the most destructive in more than a decade as they have forced tens of thousands to evacuate.